hasura/graphql-engine/docs/graphql/manual/actions/codegen/index.rst

 Codegen for your framework
 --------------------------

-As of now, Hasura provides codegen for a few frameworks (``nodejs-express``, ``typescript-zeit``, etc).

-Refer to this page for examples using codegen:
+Refer to the following page for examples about using existing codegen:

 .. toctree::
   :maxdepth: 1

   Codegen examples <examples/index>

-We will continue adding more examples to the documentation.

 Building your own codegen
 ^^^^^^^^^^^^^^^^^^^^^^^^^